SamPlvs/Deep-Reinforcement-Learning/README.md

 1. DQN - Video: DRL - Part 2

 # DQN;
-The following is the image of our algorithm:
+The algorithm is so far tested on cartpole, I'll be running some changes soon as the following video is going to be applying it on Atari game.

-here's an example of it's training on the open AI gym environment: Pong.
+Results on Cartpole: